Naihati: Industry

-Naihati had a vibrant industrial area.
+Naihati has a vibrant industrial area.
 "Once upon a time, mill sirens would keep the time in Naihati.
-Sirens at six o’clock, at nine o’clock, at eleven o’clock… Pulse of the factories would impart a collective sense of time, a sense of discipline, a united communal life.
+Sirens at six o'clock, at nine o'clock, at eleven o'clock… Pulse of the factories would impart a collective sense of time, a sense of discipline, a united communal life.
 Even before the break of dawn tea shops in factory premises and even in far off places, would open shutters.
 Lines of pedestrians and cyclists would be seen going to work.
 Night shift workers would come out in hordes to make way for the morning shift."
 Most of the factories in Naihati-Garifa area have closed down.
 Workers and employees are in an unbearable state, and the socio-cultural environment of a much larger area has been vitiated.
 A brief about the past industries follows.